Palantir: An unfit partner for our NHS

 An alarming record

-• Mass surveillance by the NSA and GCHQ: Palantir helped the US and UK’s digital spy agencies (NSA and GCHQ) manage mass surveillance programmes like XKEYSCORE.
+• Mass surveillance by the NSA and GCHQ: Palantir has helped the US and UK’s digital spy agencies (NSA and GCHQ) manage mass surveillance programmes like XKEYSCORE.
 This was one of the systems exposed by whistleblower Edward Snowden for tracking millions of innocent people’s movements online.

 • Racist policing in the US: Many US police forces use Palantir for “predictive policing” - widely criticised for unfair targeting of poor and black communities.
 In LA, the police used Palantir to build a tool, “LASER”, that claimed it would extract suspected offenders from the community “like a tumor”.